PaulVanSchayck/ha-nl-weather/README.md

 ### Step 1.
 Connect to KNMI Data Platform APIs

-You can get API keys from https://developer.dataplatform.knmi.nl/
+You can get API keys from https://developer.dataplatform.knmi.nl/.
+Register an account and request keys for:

+1. EDR API
+2. Web Map Service (WMS)
+3. Notification Service

+You'll receive copies of all keys via e-mail as well.

 ### Step 2.
 Configure a weather location

 To start receiving weather observations and forecasts, add a location:
-**Settings → Devices & services → NL Weather → Add location**"
+**Settings → Devices & services → NL Weather → Add location**

+Enter (or modify) your location.
+The region you set will determine for which region you will receive weather alerts.

 ## Entities Created

 The integration will add `weather.weer_thuis_observations` and `weather.weer_thuis_forecast`, plus optional sensor entities for detailed data such as:

-- Temperature, humidity, pressure
-- Wind speed and direction
-- Rain / precipitation intensity / radar data
-- Forecast data (daily / hourly)
-- Warnings / alerts
+- Weather Warnings
+  - Color code
+  - Text description
+- Distance to weather station
+- Name of weather stations

 This allows you to use the data in automations, dashboards (Lovelace), and scripts just like with any other weather integration.